The Stretching Trap Aging Athletes Must Avoid

 Working With Your Body, Not Against It

 So, how do we work with our aging bodies instead of against them?
 It starts with understanding the stretch reflex.
 When you stretch a muscle to its limit, it naturally wants to contract to protect itself.
 Fighting this reflex is a losing battle.
 Instead, hold the stretch at the point of mild discomfort and wait.
 You'll feel a release as the muscle relaxes.
 This is your cue to gently deepen the stretch.
 It's a conversation with your body, not a fight.
+This is also the principle behind professional assisted stretching, where a trained therapist works with that reflex instead of against it.
+Our guide on what assisted stretching is explains how it works.

 Temperature matters more than you might think.
 Cold muscles are stiff muscles.
 Your warm-up should be more than a few toe touches.
 Light cardio to raise your heart rate, break a light sweat, and physically warm your muscles is crucial.
 Remember, we're trying to turn that stiff taffy into something pliable.